 The promise of quantum computing is that it will eventually render today's core cryptography obsolete, by making it possible to factorise large numbers very quickly.
 The RSA algorithm for now is effectively unbreakable because its keys are the products of prime numbers hundreds of digits long.
 The product of two primes can be computed in split seconds; but to find the factors by brute force - and thus crack the code - takes billions of computer-years.

 I'm curious about one thing.
-Current prototype quantum computers are built with just a few qubits because of the 'coherence' problem (so they can only factorise little numbers like 15 = 3 x 5).
-The machinery has to hold all the qubits in a state of quantum uncertainty for long enough to complete the computation.
+Current prototype quantum computers are built with just a few qubits because of the "coherence" problem (so they can only factorise little numbers like 15 = 3 x 5).
+The machinery has to hold all the qubits in a delicate state of quantum uncertainty for long enough to complete the computation.
 The more qubits they have, the harder it is to maintain coherence.
-The task ahead is to scale up past the Proof-of-Concept stage to a manage a few hundred qubits and thus be able to crack 2048 bit RSA keys for instance.
+The task ahead is to scale up past the proof-of-concept stage to a manage quite a lot of qubits and thus be able to crack 4096-bit RSA keys for instance.

-Evidently it's hard to build say a 1000 qubit quantum computer right now.
+Evidently it's very hard to build say a 100 qubit quantum computer right now.
 So my question is: What is the relationship between the difficulty of maintaining coherence and the number of qubits concerned?
 Is it exponentially difficult?
+Or worse?